eNDO9/TGForge/README.md

 **Messages**
 - **What It Does:** Collects all messages from the selected channel(s) or group(s).
 - **How to Use:** Separate multiple channels with commas (e.g., durov, washingtonpost).
 By default, it collects all posts.
-You can optionally filter by a specific date range.
+You can optionally filter by a specific date range and/or by whether you want to collect only original posts or also comments (when available).
 - **Output:** Download options are available for both a CSV file (raw messages) and an Excel file (analytics).

 **Forwards**